dataspring/DataProtection/README.md

 the risk of re-identification of individuals while maintaining the utility value of the dataset.

+Below is the reasoning and solution discussion for the telecom dataset provided for which privacy needs to be maintained.
+Hope it is useful to aspiring ones starting on location privacy.
+Contains detailed discussion on the approach, methodology, code snippets from PoC for the solution proposed.

 [1.
 Exploratory Data Analysis](#_Toc445326562)

 [2.
 Behavior Pattern and Invincibility Myth](#_Toc445326563)